 This passage teaches us the three qualities a mother should develop: Strength, Dignity, and Integrity.
 These qualities will make mothers become better people, not just for their husbands but for the entire family.

 Aside from that, developing these qualities will make Godly mothers stand out from other capable women.
 Making them great examples of how a mother should be as defined by God in the Bible.

 23 The king said, “This one says, ‘My son is alive and your son is dead,’ while that one says, ‘No!
 Your son is dead and mine is alive.’”

 24 Then the king said, “Bring me a sword.”
 So they brought a sword for the king.
 25 He then gave an order: “Cut the living child in two and give half to one and a half to the other.”
 26 The woman whose son was alive was deeply moved out of love for her son and said to the king, “Please, my lord, give her the living baby!
 Don’t kill him!”
 But the other said, “Neither I nor you shall have him.
 Cut him in two!”

 27 Then the king gave his ruling: “Give the living baby to the first woman.
 Do not kill him; she is his mother.”

 This passage gives us examples of two different women.
-The first is a selfless mother who is willing to give her child to the other woman just to keep the child alive.
-The second is a selfish woman prefers to have the child cut in half than letting the first woman have him.
+The first is a selfless mother willing to give her child to another woman to keep the child alive.
+The second is a selfish woman who prefers to have the child cut in half than let the first woman have him.
 With this, we can see that the king favored the selfless woman over the other.
 And this selflessness made the first woman a mother of the spared child.

 Likewise, capable women are considered mothers when they consider their families first over anything.
 This kind of selflessness is not an act of negligence towards oneself.
 But a product of love towards their own family.